MagicPhase/AutoInflate/README.md

 * BATTERY - Shows the remaining battery life.
 The low mark is referenced to the low voltage cutoff IC voltage (U6).

-Config Page
+-Config Page-

 <img src="https://github.com/MagicPhase/AutoInflate/assets/104283546/1c7ffb62-7d6a-45d4-9810-b82f794b39f2" width=50% height=50%>

 * A simple menu for the selection of the various subconfiguration menus.
 At the time of this writing, not all menus are active.

-Hug and Profile Pages
+-Hug and Profile-

 <img src="https://github.com/MagicPhase/AutoInflate/assets/104283546/176b5bf6-48db-4448-8d70-f7f1fbfe6cff" width=50% height=50%>